-A certificate under Regulation 34(3) read with Schedule V Part C, Clause 10(i) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 has been obtained from Company Secretary in practice Mr. Aashish K. Bhatt & Associates which is annexed as Annexure B.
+A certificate under Regulation 34(3) read with Schedule V Part C, Clause 10(i) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 has been obtained from M/s.
+Bhatt & Associates Company Secretaries LLP which is annexed as Annexure B.